 Regardless of how many problems their dysfunctional behaviors and attitude will cause them, they remain resistant to change and would instead turn the blame onto others.
 For this reason, they rarely seek out treatment.
 However, if they can seek treatment and actually follow through, it can significantly improve their quality of life.

 Inherently humans can be selfish and self-centered at times, craving admiration and praise; however, NPD symptoms are highly destructive to both the person with the disorder and those around them.
 Their extreme sense of self-importance and complete lack of regard for others causes great damage to their relationships.

 Though at first individuals with NPD can seem charming and attractive, things can quickly take a toxic turn with their patronizing and demanding behaviors.
 Those with NPD will often monopolize conversations and belittle those that they perceive as inferior.
 They are also incapable of recognizing or respecting feelings and needs of others, making their relationships tumultuous and short-lived.
 They have a tendency to manipulate others, usually without any remorse.
 Other people are only used as a means to fulfill their needs and to act as admirers.

 Though the causes of NPD remain widely unknown, there is speculation that the disorder may be linked to environmental factors; early childhood experiences with parents that were either excessively adoring or excessively critical.
 Genetics and neurobiology are also thought to play a role in the development of this disorder.

-It is important to note that those with Narcissistic Personality Disorder are not bad people, but rather individuals that are struggling with a severely complex disorder, one that causes them great distress.
+It is important to note that not everyone with Narcissistic Personality Disorder is a bad person.
+These individuals are struggling with a severely complex disorder, one that causes them great distress.
 If you think you might be dealing with someone with this disorder, remember that their treatment of you is more of a reflection of their own insecurities than about you.
 Set healthy boundaries and stick to them.
 Make sure to have other meaningful relationships with those that give you an honest reflection of yourself.